vdang1120/AMDB/README.md

 2. Open XAMPP Control Panel and Start Apache and MySQL

-3. Open MySQL/phpMyAdmin and import the 'amdb.sql' file from this directory
+3. Open MySQL/phpMyAdmin and import the 'amdb.sql' file from project directory

 4. Enter 'http://localhost/amdb/' into browser URL